Assault At Work Compensation Claim – How Much Could I Receive?

 What Should You Do If You Experience Workplace Violence Or An Assault?

-• Report the incident to your employer – A lot of people bypass this step because they are scared to tell their employer that they are making a claim against them.
+• Report the incident to your employer – Many people bypass this step because they fear their employer’s response.
 However, it is important to report an accident suffered at work.
-Not only will your employer appreciate the fact that you are handling things correctly, but they have an accident book that they are required to keep by law.
+Not only will your employer appreciate that you are handling things correctly, but they also have an accident book that they must keep by law.

-• Get the contact details of any witnesses – Did anyone see the accident happen?
+• Get the contact details of any witnesses.
+Did anyone see the accident happen?
 If so, it is a good idea to get their contact information.
-This is because witness statements present an excellent form of evidence, and will help you to build the strongest cases possible.
+Witness statements present excellent evidence and help you build the strongest case possible.

-• Keep proof of any costs you have incurred – You may have suffered different expenses because of your injuries.
-The good news is that you will be able to claim for these as special damages.
+• Keep proof of any costs incurred – You may have suffered different expenses because of your injuries.
+The good news is that you can claim these as special damages.
 Do not throw away any applicable documents, such as receipts.

 • Contact Legal Helpline – Last but not least, the most important thing you need to do is align yourself with a quality criminal injury claims firm that can handle your case for you, and this is exactly what you have with Legal Helpline.